16. Environments and evaluation (*)#

 ## Error in toTitleCase("nope"): could not find function "toTitleCase"

-It does not work since toTitleCase is not reachable from the current environment.
+It did not work because toTitleCase is not reachable from the current environment.

 search()